vossstef/tang_nano_20k_c64/board/misteryshield20k_rpipico/README.md

 PCBA production files for [JLCPCB](https://jlcpcb.com) are availble [here](Fabrication).<br>
 (Fully assembled boards can orderd based on BOM partlist, excluding the TN20k, PiPico and [Dualshock](/.assets/PS_connnector_female.png) connector)<br>

+> [!TIP]
-Note: The [PS2 9 Pin 90 Degrees Female Socket Slot Connector For PlayStation 2 Game Controller](https://www.aliexpress.com) need to be sourced separately and assembled/ soldered on your own.
+> The “PS2 9 Pin 90 Degrees Female Socket Slot Connector For PlayStation 2 Game Controller” need to be [sourced](https://www.aliexpress.com) separately and assembled + soldered on your own.
+> It is advisible to secure the shell with a lot hot-melt adhesive to the PCBA in order to minimize the strain from the solder joints while plug / unplug the large connector.

 The great PCB Layout work using [KiCad](https://www.kicad.org) had been done by [cantclosevi](https://github.com/cantclosevi).
 Thx Michal !